Some practical insights on how to manage contracts in a large multinational group.

 In order to monitor your contracts effectively there are a few things to think of, the first being that your system should be flexible enough to meet different requirements for different contracts.
-This means that your solution should be customizable to collect different types of information depending on the contract type being added.
+This means that your solution should be customizable to collect different types of info depending on the contract type you add.
 Also, you need to consider if you should focus on certain types of contracts or contracts that exceed a certain value.

-Secondly, you should be able to follow a contract easily over time, e.g. how information changes and if a contract is replaced by a new contract or if contracts are related to each other, such as in a project.
+Secondly, you should be able to follow a contract over time easily, e.g. how information changes and if a contract is replaced by a new contract or if contracts are related to each other, such as in a project.

 And finally, you should be able to set up reminders for each constituent you have identified and decide when to get a reminder and who should receive it.
 In relation to reminders it is important that you can easily find and keep track of these, not only when reviewing a contract but also in a calendar.
 Only information which is relevant to a user should be presented to that user, which is both a safety measure and facilitates presenting a simple overview of your information.

-Access to entity data also allows for more advanced logic and functionality to be implemented.
-This could be automatic analysis of companies that are made dormant, but which have active contracts that need to be addressed.
+Access to entity data also allows for more advanced logic and functions to be implemented.
+This could be automatic analysis of companies that are made dormant, but which have active contracts which need to be addressed.
 Another example is that you will automatically have a contract management solution for every entity in the entire group, negating the need for purchasing a separate system for each entity.

 Providing a contract management solution throughout the group and not only for the parent company, gives you added possibilities as you will be able to perform better analysis of your contracts.
 One example of this would be when your procurement department can assess all purchases made by all your group entities from another group.
 Finding out how many of your group entities make purchases from the other group and to what value, will give them an advantage when negotiating discounts.